-Welcome to our Local Business Spotlight series, designed to give you a behind-the-scenes sneak peek at the journeys that went into creating some of your favorite local brands.
+Welcome to our So You Wanna Start A... series, designed to give you a behind-the-scenes sneak peek at the journeys that went into creating some of your favorite local brands.

 Today's guest is Flannery Buchanan owner of Bluebird Bookstop, a mobile bookshop set up in a vintage camper in Crozet, Virginia.